 Stir the sanding sealer to mix.
 Pour the product into a lined paint tray.
 Roll the product onto the surface.

 Let the sanding sealer dry for at least one hour.
 The sanding sealer likely has raised the surface of the MDF.
-With #220 grit sandpaper on the oscillating sander, sand the surface of the MDF smooth.
+With #220 grit sandpaper on the sanding block or oscillating sander, sand the surface of the MDF smooth.
 Be careful not to sand through the sanding sealer.

 Clean MDF Surface